 Why Free Software?

-Computing technologies are a central component of our civilization.
+Computing technologies are a central component of the 21st century.
 We must ensure that these technologies can better society, and not work against its members.

 The asymetry of power between those who control software production and the rest of humanity amplifies inequalities and fails to deter abuse.
 A free society needs free software.